-The Company has employee and consulting agreements in place with provisions which would provide a lump sum payment to certain key management personnel.
+The Company has employee and consulting agreements in place with provisions which would provide a lump sum payment to certain key management personnel in the event of a change in control of the Company.
 The total amount accruing to key management on such a change of control would total \$850,000.